Aarahant/Fullmetal-Maze/README.md

 Character sprites and story script by Romeo Vazquez (https://twitter.com/RAVN101)

-Overworld and mazes by me
+Overworld, battles, and mazes by me

 Minigames and menus by Ingrid García